pivotbio/genome_problem/README.markdown

 # Problem Overview

-You are a lab tech in a pretend lab and have been tasked with making a tool to determine the number of target sequences inside a reference genome.
-When looking for a genetic match you will need to search for both the original target sequence and its reverse complement, see google for details of doing a reverse complement.
-You will use Django to build a web form which will take in target and reference sequences and return the number of times the reference sequence can be found in the target.
+The bioinformatics team have asked you to make a tool to determine the number of target sequences inside a reference genome.
+When looking for a genetic match, you  need to search for both the original target DNA sequence and its reverse complement from a string of characters that includes A, C, G, and T. The reverse complement of a DNA sequence is formed by reversing the characters and interchanging A and T and interchanging C and G. For example, the reverse complement of ATC is TAG.
+(Feel free to use Google to find more information about reverse complements.)
+You will build a tool that will take in target and reference sequences as input and return the number of times and where the reference sequence can be found in the target.

-You are welcome to use whatever resources and tools you like.
+You are welcome to use whatever resources and tools you would like.

-# Examples
+# Example Cases

 Reference genome GATATC and Target genome ATC will have 2 matches at the 0th and 3rd indexs.